United Nations Sustainable Development Goals

 Sustainable Development Solutions Network (SDSN)

-The Sustainable Development Solutions Network (SDSN) (SDSN) was set up in 2012 under the auspices of the UN Secretary-General.
+The Sustainable Development Solutions Network (SDSN) (SDSN) was established in 2012 under the auspices of the UN Secretary-General.
 It mobilizes global scientific and technological expertise to promote practical solutions for sustainable development, including the implementation of the Sustainable Development Goals (SDGs) and the Paris Climate Agreement.
 SDSN works closely with United Nations agencies, multilateral financing institutions, the private sector, and civil society.
 Acadia University is a member of the Network.
 Member contacts are Jodie Noiles, Acadia Sustainability Coordinator and Dr. Glyn Bissix from the Department of Community Development.

 SDSN Youth Network

 Acadia is also a member of SDSN Youth Global Network.
 The youth focused program educates young people about the Sustainable Development Goals and provides opportunities for them to pioneer innovative solutions to address the world's biggest challenges.
-Jayden Alp, 2nd year student in Community Development/Environmental and Sustainability Studies is the current youth representative for Acadia University.

 Acadia SDG Student Club